pavanbalaji/pavanbalaji.github.io/index.md

 ## About Me

-I am an Applied Research Scientist, Technical Lead, and Manager at Facebook.
+I am an Applied Research Scientist, Technical Lead, and Manager at Facebook where I lead the HPC Network Communications and Early Industry Partnerships Group.
 Before joining Facebook, I used to hold appointments as a Senior computer Scientist and Group Lead at the Argonne National Laboratory and as an Institute Fellow of the Northwestern-Argonne Institute of Science and Engineering at Northwestern University.

 At Facebook, I contribute to the AI hardware/software codesign aspects of the Facebook ecosystem in a pathfinding research role.
-I am responsible for two broad areas: (1) codesigning our AI application requirements for communication, network, and scale-out with various hardware and software solutions (both external or homegrown); and (2) influencing and codesigning vendor architecture and software roadmaps to align with Facebook's long-term workload requirements.
+I am responsible for two broad areas: (1) codesigning our AI application requirements for communication, network, and scale-up/scale-out with various hardware and software solutions (both external or homegrown);
+and (2) influencing and codesigning vendor architecture and software roadmaps to align with Facebook's long-term workload requirements.

 In my previous job at Argonne, I have lead two groups.
 The first group focused on Programming Models and Runtime Systems and mainly covering